molecularinformatics/roshambo/README.md

 ### Prerequisites

-`pypaper` requires the following packages to be installed:
+`roshambo` requires the following packages to be installed:

 - numpy
 - pandas